sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>daxctl-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Management library for "Device DAX" devices
+Short desc    : Management library for "Device DAX" devices
 URL          : https://github.com/pmem/ndctl
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : Device DAX is a facility for establishing DAX mappings of performance /
+Descript     : Device DAX is a facility for establishing DAX mappings of performance /
              : feature-differentiated memory. daxctl-libs provides an enumeration /
              : control API for these devices.
 ```